Harry Perkowski

-Harry Walter Perkowski (September 6, 1922 – April 20, 2016) was a pitcher in Major League Baseball who played between 1947 and 1955 for the Cincinnati Reds / Redlegs (1947, 1949–54) and Chicago Cubs (1955).
+Harry Walter Perkowski (September 6, 1922 – April 20, 2016) was an American pitcher in Major League Baseball who played between 1947 and 1955 for the Cincinnati Reds / Redlegs (1947, 1949–54) and Chicago Cubs (1955).
 Listed at 6 ft 3 in, 196 lb, he batted and threw left-handed.

 Career

 A native of Dante, Virginia, Perkowski started his baseball career playing semi-pro ball in the coal fields around his hometown.
 He later pitched briefly for the Natchez Giants of the Evangeline League before getting drafted and joining the U.S. Navy in 1943.

 Perkowski joined the amphibious force during World War II, helping escort troops and tanks into hot spots on Landing Craft Tanks.
 He served 19 months in the Atlantic and 11 months in the Pacific, including four invasions during the war in Africa, Sicily, Italy, and Normandy.
 "I was all over the place just about", he later recalled.

 Following his discharge from military service in 1946, Perkowski signed with the Cincinnati Reds and enjoyed an outstanding year in the Pioneer League for the Ogden Reds, posting a 23–6 record with 209 strikeouts and a 2.09 ERA in 247 innings pitched.
 He led the league with his 23 wins and his six shutouts tied for the league lead.

 In 1947, Perkowski gained a promotion to the Columbia team of the South Atlantic League, where he finished 17–12 with 133 strikeouts and a 3.57 ERA in 247 innings before joining the Reds in late September.
 He posted a 3.68 ERA in three games (one start) before the season ended, but Cincinnati felt he was not quite ready for the major leagues at this point.

 Perkowski spent 1948 with the Tulsa Oilers of the Texas League, hurling his second 20-victory season in the minors.
 He finished 22–10 with 163 strikeouts and a 2.98 ERA in 263 innings, leading the league in wins and hurled a remarkable 21 complete games to lead his team to a 91–63 record.
 In 1949, he went to the Syracuse Chiefs of the International League and posted a 14–12 record with 138 strikeouts and a 3.70 ERA in 209 innings.